1Px-Vision/3D_HPE_PC/README.md

 # Project Description
 In this work, we explore using an SPI camera operating in the NIR range, with Time-of-Flight (TOF) technology at wavelengths of 850-1550 nm, to detect humans in nighttime environments.
 Our proposed system employs SPI for depth estimation and feature extraction in humans.
-These features are then used to generate point clouds integrated into a 3D body model (SMPLX) via 3D body shape regression.
+These features then generate point clouds integrated into a 3D body model (SMPLX) via 3D body shape regression.
 This process utilizes deep learning techniques based on self-supervised 3D human mesh methodologies.

 ![](https://github.com/1Px-Vision/3D_HPE_PC/blob/main/3D_HPE_Model.jpg)